Schools

 The parents who filed that are Kristin Rooney, Scott McPherson, Emilie Donohue, Jessica Donohue, Melissa Daus, Megan Daus and Kathleen Young.
 Their lawyer is Roshan Shah, owner of Shah Law Group in Shrewsbury.

-In response, on March 23 lawyers for the Middletown school district asked Laux to dismiss the parents' petition (read what the district sent here or here).
+In response, on March 23 lawyers for the Middletown school district asked Laux to dismiss the parents' petition (read the district's response here or here).

 Find out what's happening in Middletownfor free with the latest updates from Patch.